Gopalganj District, Bangladesh: Transport

-Gopalganj has a great transportation system.
-It is a 5 hours drive away from the capital Dhaka by road subject to traffic conditions.
+Gopalganj has a unique transportation system.
+It is 5 hours away from the capital Dhaka by road due to traffic and distance.
 The journey time is set to reduce once the Padma Multipurpose Bridge is opened for all.
 Dhaka-Khulna Highway goes through Gopalganj to connect the neighbouring districts namely Barisal, Narail, Faridpur, Madaripur, Bagerhat and Khulna.
-Buses leaves Dhaka for Gopalganj from both Gabtoli and Syedabad.
-Tungipara Express, Modhumoti, Dola, Bonoful leaves from Sayedabad for Gopalganj via Munshiganj - Mawa - Kawrakandi - Madaripur and Comfort Line, Sheba Green, Polash leaves from Gabtoli for Gopalganj via Manikgonj - Paturia - Doulotdia - Rajbari - Faridpur.
+Buses leave Dhaka for Gopalganj from both Gabtoli and Syedabad.
+Tungipara Express, Modhumoti, Dola, Bonoful leaves from Sayedabad for Gopalganj via Munshiganj, Mawa, Kawrakandi, Madaripur and Comfort Line, Sheba Green, Polash leaves from Gabtoli for Gopalganj via Manikganj, Paturia, Doulotdia, Rajbari and Faridpur.

 Water transportation was the main medium of transport for the people of this district in the 1980s but the popularity of it has declined over time with the introduction of road connectivity.
-Now a launch operates between Sadarghat of Dhaka and Poisharhat of Kotalipara.
+Now a launch operates between Sadarghat and Poisharhat.
 However, mechanical trawlers and boats still ply through the rivers, canals and vast water bodies.

 An inoperable rail line is in place till Kashiani.
 The train service is also set to be reintroduced after the Padma Bridge is built.

 On 14 April 1986, at least 92 people were killed in Gopalganj by the heaviest hailstones ever recorded, which were the size of grapefruits and weighed around 1 kg (2.2 lb) each.